phalcon-orphanage/docs/en/reference/validation.rst

     $validation->setFilters('name', 'trim');
     $validation->setFilters('email', 'trim');

-Filtering/Sanitizing is performed using the :doc:`filter <filter>`: component.
+Filtering and sanitizing is performed using the :doc:`filter <filter>`: component.
 You can add more filters to this component or use the built-in ones.

 Validation Events
 -----------------
-When validations are organized in classes, you can implement the methods 'beforeValidation' and 'afterValidation' to perform additional checks/clean-up etc. If 'beforeValidation' returns 'false' the validation is automatically
+When validations are organized in classes, you can implement the 'beforeValidation' and 'afterValidation' methods to perform additional checks, filters, clean-up, etc. If 'beforeValidation' method returns false the validation is automatically
 cancelled:

 .. code-block:: php